davidmreed/nonskating.club/content/guides/head-nso.md

 **You observe that your Jam Timer is issuing cues based on their stopwatch rather than the scoreboard**.

 - **What is the issue?** The Jam Timer is not cueing based on the official scoreboard (Rules 1.4) but by their own stopwatch.
 This might result in there being a small difference in time between the cue and what skaters and others observe on the scoreboard.
-- **What is the game impact?**
+- **What is the game impact?** Skaters and others who rely on the visual of the scoreboard are disadvantaged relative to those who can hear the Jam Timer's whistle.
-- **What are your options?**
+- **What are your options?** This is a good time to "nudge" the official.
+I always aim to do this while they're not otherwise occupied (during a jam, for the Jam Timer).
+I'll ask "Hey, can I give you a quick piece of feedback?"
+(They might be struggling with something I'm not aware of, and not ready to hear it).
+Then I'll tell them what I need them to do, and if time permits, _why_.
+I always try to share that context because it gives the receiving official the knowledge of what they're working towards, not just the sense that they've done something incorrect.
+Expediency doesn't always permit many words in this circumstance; sometimes it has to be "Please do this; we'll discuss later."

 **The scoreboard does not start during a jam**.

 - **What is the issue?** The scoreboard being down means that Rules 1.4 is being violated.
 - **What is the game impact?** Skaters and coaches rely on the displayed clocks and scores to make decisions, including during the jam.
 The game is no longer compliant with the requirements for Sanctioned or Regulation play.
-- **What are your options?**
+- **What are your options?** Whistle the jam dead and go into an Official Time Out.
+Fix the scoreboard!
+TODO: The jam-clock adjustment thing from OPs

 **Your Penalty Lineup Tracker tells you they are signaling six penalties to the box, but the box says only five**.

 - **What is the issue?** A disconnect in penalty counts means that you risk fouling out a skater at the wrong time.
+Additionally, teams may make lineup decisions based on what they believe the penalty count to be.
 - **What is the game impact?** If the skater receives an additional penalty, the right action for the officials to take is not clear.
+Teams may make suboptimal decisions because they are viewing incorrect data.
 - **What are your options?** *If* the skater receives an additional penalty during the jam, stop the jam and call an Official Time Out.
 Reconcile the penalty counts and ensure that the skater is correctly fouled out, or not fouled out.
 If the skater does not receive an additional penalty, call an Official Time Out after the jam and reconcile.
 - **Rationale**: This decision sequence minimizes impact to the flow of the game, while ensuring that the _much larger_ impact of a skater being fouled out or not fouled out incorrectly is avoided.
 Note that if the discrepancy were between 3 and 4 penalties, you'd almost never need to stop gameplay to address it.

 **You notice that the turn coach is wearing flip-flops**.

-- **What is the issue?** This is a violation of the Risk Management Guidelines, which are mandatory for events covered by WFTDA Insurance.
-FIXME: cite
+- **What is the issue?** This is a violation of the Risk Management Guidelines, which are mandatory for events covered by WFTDA Insurance. ([WFTDA Risk Management Guidelines](https://static.wftda.com/insurance/wftda-risk-management-guidelines.pdf), 4.1, p.
+9; [JRDA Risk Management Policy](https://www.juniorrollerderby.org/risk-management), p.
+2; MRDA follows WFTDA).
 - **What is the game impact?** There's no game impact.
 It's an insurance concern, and a personal injury concern (a skate to the coach's unprotected feet could produce a serious injury).
 - **What are your options?** Stop the jam, if one is running.
 Call an Official Time Out.
 Tell the coach they must leave the play area until they have closed-toed shoes on.
-Issue a Delay of Game penalty to the team captain (FIXME).
+Issue an Illegal Procedure (Equipment Violation) penalty to the team captain (see [Casebook Scenario C4.2.4.G](https://rules.wftda.com/casebook/04_c_penalties.html#other-illegal-procedures)).

+**It will never be possible to codify responses to all of the situations that happen in a roller derby game**.
+Focus your energy and attention on what the Rules and the Casebook say, the principles _behind_ what they say, and how you can best apply that information to maintain safety and game flow.

 #### Communication